We often get asked about how to become a web designer.

 To help cut through some of the noise, we’ve put together a comprehensive guide with everything you’ll need to become a web designer.

-Your comprehensive guide on how to become a web designer
+How to become a web designer in 2020

 The guide covers what web designers do, and why web design is a great career choice.